Victory Chapel Cowboy Church to hold fundraiser - The Tomahawk - Mountain City, Tennessee

 Victory Chapel Cowboy Church to hold fundraiser

 Victory Chapel Cowboy Church will hold a fundraiser on Saturday, December 3 from 11:00 am to 5:00 pm for Steven Roman.
 Roman has been suffering with COPD and is in need of stem cell treatment to improve his breathing.
 Funds raised will go directly towards his treatment.
-Lois and her kings will perform with live music, and there will also be a live auction of household goods.
+Lois Dunn and friends will perform with live music, and there will also be a live auction of household goods.
 There will be Christmas ornaments, baked goods and crafts for sale.
 Food will be available to purchase.
-Please come out and support Steve.
+Please come out and support Steve